Vyral/joe-corbisiero/_posts/2020-03-09-what-does-the-future-hold-for-our-real-estate-market.md

 <p style="text-align: center;"><em>What can you expect from the San Diego real estate market in 2020?
 Here are my predictions.</em></p>

-On the latest episode of Real Estate Rundown, Bill Griffith and I talked about the future of real estate.&nbsp;
+On the latest episode of "Real Estate Rundown," Bill Griffith and I talked about the future of real estate.&nbsp;

 **In 2020, San Diego will be the fastest-growing real estate market in the state, according to a number of different experts and economists.** There are more job opportunities coming in, and San Diego is a cheaper place to live compared to San Jose, Los Angeles, and San Francisco.&nbsp;